mitchellhillman/mitchellhillman/_posts/2022-10-13-timer-react.md

 };
 ```

-When the `stop` button is clicked a new time entry is pushed to the timeLog and the timer is cleared.
+When the "Stop" button is clicked a new time entry is pushed to the timeLog and the timer is cleared.

 ```js
 const handleStopTaskTimer = (obj) => {